crised/TruckCompanyEAR/README.md

 10 truck small company that needs to keep track of the diesel consumptin of each truck.

-Therefore there are 4 PostgreSQL tables:
+Therefore there are 5 PostgreSQL tables:

 - tc_user: users/password table
 - tc_truck: truck description
 - tc_consumption: consumption of each truck, related to tc_truck
 - tc_role: roles for users, related to tc_user
+- tc_audit: audit for consumptions, related on tc_user and tc_consumption

 Always keep this folder structure: